Nita Barrow

-Dame Ruth Nita Barrow, GCMG DA (15 November 1916 – 19 December 1995) was the first female governor-general of Barbados.
+Dame Ruth Nita Barrow (15 November 1916 – 19 December 1995) was the first female governor-general of Barbados.
 Barrow was a nurse and a public health servant from Barbados.
 She served as the fifth governor-general of Barbados from 6 June 1990 until her death on 19 December 1995.
 She was the older sister of Errol Barrow, the first prime minister of Barbados.

 Early life

 Ruth Nita Barrow was born in Barbados to a respected Anglican priest, the Reverend Reginald Grant Barrow, and Mrs. Ruth Alberta Barrow (née O'Neal).
 She was the second of her parents' five children, whom included Sybil Barrow, Ena Comma, and Errol Barrow.
 She trained as a nurse, midwife and health care administrator.
 She held a variety of nursing, public health and public administration jobs in Barbados and Jamaica in the 1940s/1950s.

 Education

 She began her nursing profession in her early years following in the steps of her uncle and father, and completed her basic training at the Barbados General Hospital.
 She then began training in midwifery at the Port of Spain General Hospital in Trinidad.

 Barrow was a graduate in nursing from Columbia University (New York), University of Toronto, (Canada), and the University of Edinburgh (Scotland).
 She later continued her education in a specialized study at the Royal College of Nursing of Edinburgh University in 1951-52, and at Columbia University in 1962-63.

 As a public servant, she served as an Instructress at the West Indies School of Public Health in Jamaica in 1945 to 1950.
 She later became responsible in the Nursing and Public Health fields as the first West Indian Matron of the University College Hospital in 1954 and the first Principal Nursing Officer in Jamaica in 1956.

 Following the regional expansion of the West Indies School, she became a director of a nursing research project in the Commonwealth Caribbean.
 This led to modernizing nurses training and began the Advanced Nursing program at the University of the West Indies.